 - Monitor mental development - four areas need to be reviewed: communication and personality behaviour, language ability, motor ability and adaptive behaviour.

-If congenital hypothyroidism (CH) is detected early in infants and treatment begun, normal development of mental function can occur.
+If CH is detected early in infants and treatment begun, normal development of mental function can occur.
 If treatment is delayed, spasticity, gait problems and dysarthria and profound mental disability may result.

 Poor self-esteem and depression are amongst several factors that lead to a poorer quality of life in patients who have been treated for CH.
 A high index of suspicion with careful questioning is required to pick up on these aspects.

-- Typically seen in adolescence, but can occur earlier.
+- This is typically seen in adolescence, but can occur earlier.

-- Typically, delayed puberty in adolescence, but younger children may have galactorrhoea or precocious puberty.
+- Typically puberty is delayed, although younger children may have galactorrhoea or precocious puberty.

 Further reading & references